 Your bot can now respond to messages, but only for as long as your Repl is running.
 If you close your browser tab or shut down your computer, your bot will stop and no longer respond to messages on Discord.

-Now create a new file in your project called
+Create a new file in your project called

-keep_alive.py and add
+keep_alive.py and add the following code:

 from flask import Flask from threading import Thread app = Flask('') @app.route('/') def home(): return "I'm alive" def run(): app.run(host='0.0.0.0',port=8080) def keep_alive(): t = Thread(target=run) t.start()